The Welcome Sign from Every State in America

 Montana

 Similar to the hog-to-human ratio in Iowa, the number of elk, deer, and antelope outnumber the humans.
-Check out some of the stories of the most iconic photos in American history.
+Check out some of the most iconic photos in American history.

 28 / 51